zscszndxdxs/2023-MT-BERT-SATD/README.md

 | Dataset-11-Commits | Commit Messages |[data](https://github.com/yikun-li/satd-different-sources-data)  |

 ### code
-The code implemented by the MT-BERT-SATD model can be found in the code file
+The code implemented by the MT-BERT-SATD model can be found in the code file.
+More details will be refined later.

 ### predict
 1. Download the well-trained model [link](https://huggingface.co/aavvvv/mt-bert-satd/tree/main)